naveenrajm7/vagrant_utm/docs/boxes/creating_utm_box.md

 By satisfying the [general guidance on creating vagrant boxes](https://developer.hashicorp.com/vagrant/docs/boxes/base) and the above [Virtual Machine](#virtual-machine) requirements you can use your VM with Vagrant UTM plugin.

-Apart from manually building the boxes, you can also use the semi-automated way of building these boxes using [packer plugin for UTM](https://github.com/naveenrajm7/packer-plugin-utm).
+Apart from manually building the boxes, you can also use the automated (almost) way of building these boxes using [packer plugin for UTM](https://github.com/naveenrajm7/packer-plugin-utm).
 The packer plugin has the following components:
 1. Builder
     1. UTM - Use existing utm file
     2. ISO - Start from scratch using ISO files
+    3. CLOUD - Use existing qcow2 cloud images
 2. Post-processor
     1. ZIP - Package UTM VM into zip file
     2. Vagrant - Package UTM VM into vagrant box.

-Checkout [UTM Box Guide](https://github.com/naveenrajm7/utm-box/blob/main/HowToBuild/DebianUTM.md) to know how to build Box using packer.
+Checkout [UTM Box Packer recipe](https://github.com/naveenrajm7/utm-box?tab=readme-ov-file#building-boxes) to know how to build Box using packer.

 ## Using your own UTM VMs